RishubPatel/RISC-V-OTTER-CPU/README.md

 - James Mealy and Paul Hummel, *The RISC-V MCU Assembly Language Manual*, v5.06

 Figures reproduced or adapted from course materials are attributed individually in their captions.
+This repository is published publicly with [permission from the course instructor and the university's office of student rights and responsibilities](permission_to_publish/).